 - Ph.
 D. in Theoretical Physics from Harvard

 University, November 1985.
 Thesis title: Frustration and Order in Rapidly

 - M. A. (honorary) from Yale University, 1995.

-- Elected member of the U.S. National Academy of Sciences, April 2014.
+- Member of the U.S. National Academy of Sciences, 2014

 - Salam Distinguished Lectures 2014, The Abdus Salam International Center for Theoretical Physics, Trieste, Italy.

 at the Perimeter Institute for Theoretical Physics, 2009-2014.